-The recommended length for the EOI proposal body is two (2) A4 pages with single-spaced type, or roughly 1000 words.
+The recommended length for the EOI proposal body is 1000 words.
 The MyNCI system does not enforce word limits on the proposal text-entry dialogue so all applicants are advised to prepare the proposal in advance using a word processing application and check the length of their proposal body before completion of the MyNCI proposal form.